sushilsridhar/cs-fundamentals/dbms/README.md

 hence separating analytics data from other databases, will help in using different databases suited for their purpose

 <ins>DBMS</ins>
-> software to manage databases
+> software to store data and provides a way to interact with that data

 OS file system, the first dbms